How to replace a freezer door switch

 Remove the screws holding the grille at the base of the freezer and pull the grille off.

-Remove the grill screws.
+PHOTO: Remove the grille screws.

-Remove the grill.
+PHOTO: Remove the grille.

 Remove the door switch